benjystanton/benjystanton.github.io/src/posts/2013-11-26-web-design-tools.md

 - Interaction design
 ---

+Check out my [uses](/uses) page for an up-to-date list of hardware and software that I use for interaction design.

 Here is a run down of the tools that make up my web design process.
 Hopefully it goes without saying that scribbling on paper happens a lot too.
 I use an iMac, iPad and iPhone, so some of the following will be iOS/OSX only.

 ## [iA Writer][1]